A Delicious Guide to Bengali Wedding Menu [2026]

 2. Kosha Mangsho

-The mutton pieces are slow-cooked with a blend of spices, including cumin, coriander, garam masala, and asafoetida which results in a rich and thick gravy.
-The slow cooking process makes the meat tender.
+The mutton pieces are slow-cooked along with a combination of spices like cumin, coriander, garam masala and asafoetida and this gives a rich and thick gravy.
+Slow cooking tenderizes the meat.

 Kosha Mangsho